Subscribe yourself and others to reports and dashboards in the Power BI service

 Manage your subscriptions

 Only the person who created the subscription can manage it.
 There are two paths to the screen for managing your subscriptions.
-The first is by selecting Manage all subscriptions from the Subscribe to emails dialog (see screenshots below step 4 above).
-The second is by selecting the Power BI cog icon from the top menubar and choosing Settings.
+The first is to select Manage all subscriptions from the Subscribe to emails dialog (see step 4 above).
+The second is to select the Power BI cog icon from the top menu bar and choose Settings.

 Considerations and troubleshooting

-- Currently, email subscriptions for reports/dashboards using live connection datasets aren't supported when subscribing users other than yourself unless you are using a paginated report, which will allow you to send the subscription to others using your security context.
+- Currently, email subscriptions for reports and dashboards using live connection datasets aren't supported when subscribing users other than yourself, except for paginated reports.
+You can subscribe others to a paginated report, using your security context.
+Read more about subscribing to paginated reports.

 - Power BI automatically pauses refresh on datasets associated with dashboards and reports that haven't been visited in more than two months.
 However, if you add a subscription to a dashboard or report, it doesn't pause even if it goes unvisited.